ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 >
 > Thomas Kurtz, co-inventor of BASIC

-Visual Basic, a descendent of BASIC used in Excel and other Microsoft products, was actually one of the first languages I ever learned when I wrote Excel macros when I worked in the finance department of [Micron](https://www.micron.com/).
+Visual Basic, a descendent of BASIC used in Excel and other Microsoft products, was actually one of the first languages I ever learned, writing Excel macros for the finance department of the company I worked for.

 Although it was a programming on-ramp for me, I still have to side with Dijkstra on BASIC (although maybe not so harshly).
 BASIC was the product of some brilliant folks and it had a huge impact on the history of programming, but I can't say I recommend it today.

-This solution is pretty much the same solution I used for the rest of the programming languages: I iterate from one greater than the lower bound to one less than the upper bound and check both neighbors to see if we have a peak element.
+This solution is pretty much the same solution I used for the rest of the programming languages: create a wrapper array so I can pretend that out of bounds in either direction is -∞.
+I then check all the values to see if any element is greater than the elements to its left and right.

 I used FreeBASIC to run this example:
 ```basic